yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ### `linemode` {#mgr.linemode}

 Line mode: display information associated with the file on the right side of the file list row.
+Default: `"none"`

 - `"none"`: No line mode.
 - `"size"`: Display the size in bytes of the file.
 Note that currently directory sizes are only evaluated when [`sort_by = "size"`](/docs/configuration/yazi#mgr.sort_by), and this might change in the future.